tly1980/sql/README.md

 As a bonus, your code can easier migrate to BigQuery if it needs to.

-This tool intends to bridging the gap the SQL is not really good having parameters by, allowing you to provide parameter from command-line and render them with your SQL template files into actual SQL file your want to execute.
+This tool intends to bridging the gap the SQL is not really good having parameters, by allowing you to provide parameter from command-line and render them with your SQL template files into actual SQL file your want to execute.

 You can speicify multiple SQL statements: